chrisnoonan98675/site/xl-release/how-to/configure-release-teams-and-permissions.markdown

 ## Configure permissions

-You can configure permissions if you have the *Edit Security* [global permission](/xl-release/how-to/configure-permissions.html) or an _Edit Security_ permission on a folder, template, or release.
+You can configure permissions on templates and releases if you have the _Edit Security_ [global permission](/xl-release/how-to/configure-permissions.html) or if you have the _Edit Template Security_ or _Edit Release Security_ permission on a specific template or release.
+You can configure permissions on a folder if you have the _Edit Folder Security_ permission on the folder.

 To configure permissions in XL Release 6.0.0 and later: